gameblabla/CSE2/PHILOSOPHY.md

 share some core philosophies:

 ## Goal
-The goal is still to accurately-reproduce Cave Story's original code, but modified to the extent that it is easy to port to other platforms.
-This branch is intended for purists that don't want to use Windows or its deprecated APIs.
+While accurately-reproducing Cave Story's original code is still a priority, the main focus of this branch is to port the game to other platforms, while also preserving the original experience of the game as it was back in 2004.

+Essentially, this branch exists to provide a purist Cave Story experience without requiring an old Windows XP computer.

 Notably, this means bugs should still be left intact.
 However, bugs and other coding errors that affect portability should be fixed.

-Unlike the `accurate` branch, the focus of this branch is not to reproduce the exact behaviour of the original code, but rather to reproduce the original experience of the game, as it was back in 2004.
-This means changes are allowed if they 'de-age' the game: for example, when playing Cave Story on Windows XP, the dialogue font will not be anti-aliased - however, when playing on later versions of Windows, it will be anti-aliased.
-This conflicts with the game's colour-keying system, creating an ugly black outline around the letters.
-This issue is corrected in this branch, so that the original behaviour is preserved.

 For comparison, I believe this branch shares some parallels with the Chocolate Doom project, except perhaps more strict.
 See the link below for their